9999years/tumblr-theme-sharp01/README.md

   makes authorship unclear.
 In my defense, I’m pretty sure this is Tumblr’s fault for rendering your blog URL and avatar above a quote post source, even if you’ve reblogged it from someone else.
-* Link posts don’t have thumbnails or descriptions.
+* Link posts don’t have thumbnails.
 Nobody uses link posts, though, so this isn’t much of an issue.

 # why is making a good tumblr theme so hard?